Omkhare632/Drone_simulation_from_scratch/Introduction to ROS.md

     For Ubuntu 22.04 : ROS Humble

 ROS was updated to ROS2 and it is compatible with Ubuntu 22.04.
 But as both of these are new and not used by many people as of yet, you might face some difficulties.
-Ubuntu 18.04 and 20.04 are compatible with ROS, but Ubuntu 18.04 is a bit more older and less suitable since it has little support for some required files and libraries.
+Ubuntu 18.04 and 20.04 are compatible with ROS, but Ubuntu 18.04 is a bit more older and less suitable since it has little support for some required files and libraries and python3.
 Ubuntu 20.04 is the right version as it is not too old nor too new and you will find projects and solutions to problems easily for Ubuntu 20.04 and ROS.

 ## Installing ROS: